Anu-Saini/Event_Reminder/README.md

 - To help secure the functionality of our code,we are also running some unit testing on the classes made.
 (./images/testrun.jpg)

+## Deployment of Appication
+We have used Heroku platform to deploy and manage our application.
+The link to the application is as below